rajvirvyas/Football-Transfer-Analysis/README.md

 - Make sure worldfootballR is installed (install.packages(worldFootballR)) which may take a minute to install
 - Run each code block in order
-- Data collection will take some time as there are hundres of observations to be collected
+- Data collection will take some time as there are hundreds of observations to be collected
 - Shiny produced by last code block